infinitered/solidarity/README.md

 ## Supported Systems
 Currently solidarity only works with Mac OSX.
 Functionality for Windows OS is in the works.
 Please submit PRs.

+## Premium Support
+Solidarity, as open source, is free to use and always will be.
+[Infinite Red](https://infinite.red/) offers premium Solidarity support and general mobile app design/development services.
+Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.